-Kipling

 Please be aware that the Line Grinder software is purely a code generator.
 In other words, if you feed it some Gerber or Excellon files you will get some GCode out.
 Where, how and when you run those GCode files is entirely up to you.
 Specifically, the Line Grinder software is not a machine controller (like LinuxCNC, Mach3, TurboCNC or many others) and it cannot make your PC physically interact with a CNC mill.

-There are a series of four tutorial videos in place on YouTube to help you get started.
+There are a series of five tutorial videos in place on YouTube to help you get started.
 Unfortunately the first and last of the series are not ready quite yet.
-However the middle two are online and available.
+However the middle three are online and available.

 The Online Manual contains a set of help files which, when viewed in sequence, form a "Get Started Guide".
 There are also specific help files which discuss how to prepare and output suitable Gerber files from the Eagle, KiCad and DesignSpark software.
 The Line Grinder software zip file (below) also contains a complete set of these help files.